What is acid reflux? If you want to stop your heartburn and upset stomach, you need to understand what's going on.

 If acid reflux inflames your esophagus if you have it on a daily base, .
 This condition is called 'reflux esophagitis'.

-The usual suspect ; Office job, overweight, stress, sitting all day and sipping coffee allfay
+The usual suspect ; Office job, overweight, stress, sitting all day.
+Loves coffee during the day and alcohol prior to going to bed.

 The sportsman ; athletes with intense fitness regimes who have heartburn as an unpleasant side effect.